dknight/gops/README.md

 ## Contribution

 Any help is appreciated.
 Found a bug, typo, inaccuracy, etc.?
-Please do not hesitate and make pull request or issue.
+Please do not hesitate to make a pull request or file an issue.

 ## License